YuzhouPeng/Chat-Map-Creator/README.md

-# Intelligent-Retrieval-Augmentation-Driving-Map-Generator
+# Chat-Map-Creator
-This is the repository of Intelligent Retrieval Augmentation Driving Map Generator, supporting multiple outuput (e.g. open street map .osm format, opendrive, etc...)
+This is the repository of Chat-Map-Creator, supporting multiple outuput (e.g. open street map .osm format, opendrive, etc...)